Skip to content

 Use this when

-Use Connections when a note is already open and you are about to search for earlier work, reconstruct a decision, or wonder what relevant material is missing.
+Use Connections when a note is already open.
+Use it to find earlier work, reconstruct a decision, or identify relevant missing material.

 Quick Start